usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish their identity, and, optionally, demonstrates that the claimant is communicating with the intended verifier.

 #### Authenticator
-Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
+Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant's identity.
 In previous editions of SP 800-63, this was referred to as a *token*.

 #### Authenticator Assurance Level (AAL)
 A category describing the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).